 We have constructed a hibernaculum on the northern edge of the Lakeside carpark, using drain pipes, concrete blocks, gravel and mulch, covered with soil, to create a bank.
 Hopefully, grass snakes and common lizards will take up residence.

-We have a flock of over 30 heritage breed sheep, including Wiltshire Horns, Manx and Hebridean.
+We have a flock of 25 heritage breed sheep, including Hebridean, Wiltshire Horns and Manx.
 These are used to graze areas of the Forest where we have previously cleared scrub, such as in Old Womans Weaver and near to Forest Lodge, to encourage the final phase of regeneration.
 Sheep are far less fussy grazers than cattle, so will eat brambles and hawthorn.
 They are present all year round and cause less damage to the ground.

 Our Red Polls